Tsarpf/proced/README.md

  * This code was placed in the public domain by its original author,
  * Stefan Gustavson.
 You may use it as you see fit, but
  * attribution is appreciated.
+ *
+#### camera.js
+From old PlayCanvas tutorials that have been removed from their site.

 #### Everything else (MIT)
 By me, use however you wish!